AverageInfosec/nmap_automation/README.md

 You can use the reset.ps1 file to quickly remove all .csv and .xml files and start from a fresh state. <br/>
 In CMD from the directory containing the required files run:<br/>
         `powershell .\reset.ps1`
+<br/><br/>
+If you want to run a scan with specific ports.
+Choose a Custom Scan and specify -p and any other arguments you wish.